justeattakeaway/pie/packages/tools/generator-pie-component/README.md

   PERCY_TOKEN_PIE_COMPONENT_NAME: ${{ secrets.PERCY_TOKEN_PIE_COMPONENT_NAME }}
 ```

-- Now you need to add this token as a repository secret in Github.
+- Now you need to add this token as a repository secret in GitHub.
 It must be named `PERCY_TOKEN_PIE_COMPONENT_NAME` and the value should be the Percy token for the component.
 Visual tests will not work/run if this is not set up correctly.

-### Setting up the project label for Github:
+### Setting up the project label for GitHub:

-- Create a label for the component in the GitHub UI
+- Create a label for the component [on GitHub](https://github.com/justeattakeaway/pie/issues/labels).
 - Add the new label to `project-labeler.yml` under the `Component projects` section

 ## Local development